Energy

 Standard smart plans

-Standard smart plans, also known as 24-hour or flat-rate smart plans, offer a static, unchanging unit-rate throughout the day and night.
+Standard smart plans, also known as 24-hour or flat-rate smart plans, charge the same unit rate throughout the day and night.

-The main difference between a standard electricity plan and a standard, non-smart plan includes:
+The main differences between a standard smart plan and a standard non-smart plan include:

-• Meter-type: Flat-rate smart plans use a smart meter as opposed to a traditional meter.
+• Meter type: Flat-rate smart plans use a smart meter instead of a traditional meter.

-• Billing: With a standard-rate smart plan, you get accurate bills which aren’t based on estimations.
+• Billing: With a standard smart plan, your bills are based on actual meter readings rather than estimates.

 For example, choose between:

-• Smart EV: Designed for electric vehicle owners, offering even lower rates for charging during specific ‘night boost’ hours.
+• Smart EV: Designed for electric vehicle owners, with lower rates for charging during specific overnight or ‘night boost’ hours.

 • Weekend plans: Discounted or free energy at certain times during Saturday and Sunday.

-• Smart Day/Night: Plans split into just two time bands, with discounted night energy.
+• Smart day/night: Plans split into two time bands, with discounted night energy.

 Dynamic tariffs